ufjschool/ob-s14/drafts/second/bokzam dragqueen draft2.md

 [TITLE]

 At 5:30 p.m. on a rainy Wednesday, the University Club is dim and deserted.
-Chastity Rose opens the bar at 5, so I meet her there, upstairs, where there are only two or three other people and the quiet background noise of the TV screen playing a movie I don’t recognize.
+Chastity Rose opens the bar at 5 p.m., so I meet her there, upstairs, where there are only two or three other people and the quiet background noise of the TV screen playing a movie I don’t recognize.

 Chastity leads me into the dressing room at the back of the second floor.
 It’s a clean, compact space, with mirrors on every wall that reflect the harsh yellow light.
 At 6’1”, Chastity towers over me, but the difference disappears when we perch side-by-side on the counter.
 I ask her to tell me about herself: her life, her goals, her family, her job.
 Chastity bartends at the UC, but she also performs as a drag queen.

 “My first time coming here and seeing a drag show, I was like, ‘I want to do that,’” she tells me.

-That was 2003.
+That was in 2003.
 Chastity was 18 years old, a freshman at UF, and in an abusive relationship.
-Her eventual immersion in the drag queen community gave her a confidence boost and, soon enough, the strength to escape that situation.
+Her eventual immersion in the drag queen community gave her a confidence boost, and soon enough, the strength to escape that situation.

 “I used to be horribly insecure, very shy, very withdrawn – very much an introvert,” she says.
 “Now, you can’t shut me up.
 I have no problem talking to people or speaking my mind on any subject, whether you want to hear it or not.

-“I think getting on stage and pretty much saying, ‘Fuck you, here I am,’ has really helped me change as a person.”
+I think getting on stage and pretty much saying, ‘Fuck you, here I am,’ has really helped me change as a person.”

 Today, she doesn’t have a show to put on – not one that involves music and costumes, anyway – and she’s dressed in a t-shirt and jeans, a masculine presentation at odds with the light makeup she wears.